 Founded in 2017, the INI is committed to comprehensive and cross-disciplinary neuroscience research and education and was instrumental in the creation of the neuroscience major.
 The INI encompasses faculty and laboratories across the entire university, providing opportunities for neuroscience majors to engage in research across a variety of topics.

-The INI offers a competitive summer fellowship program to which undergraduates who want to continue working in a laboratory over the summer can apply.
+Undergraduates who want to continue working in a laboratory over the summer can apply to the INI's competitive summer fellowship program.

 The INI also invites top neuroscientists from across the country and around the world to present seminars and workshops that anyone within the campus neuroscience community can attend.